dotoroart/cards/README.md

 #### *Breed*

-- You can can only perform one Action per Breed on a Creature per Encounter
+- You can can only perform one Action per Breed on every Creature per Encounter
-- If an Action is Generic, it is attributed to Breed of the body part that does it.
+- If an Action is Generic, it is attributed to the Breed of the Body part that performs the Action.
+> Hybrid creatures have more than one Breed.

 #### *Responding*

-- Actions are Instants, and they can be used to respond.
+- Actions can be used to respond opponents.

 ---